MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Fault-Tolerance.md

 |    15                 |    LRC (8, 2, 1)    |    72.7%        |
 |    16                 |    LRC (8, 2, 1)    |    72.7%        |

-### Dual parity layout and efficiency, all flash (SSD)
+### Dual parity efficiency for all-flash deployments

 This table shows the storage efficiency of dual parity and local reconstruction codes at each scale for all-flash deployments which contain only solid-state drives (SSD).
-The parity layout can user larger group sizes and achieve slightly better storage efficiency with all-flash.
+The parity layout can use larger group sizes and achieve better storage efficiency in an all-flash configuration.

 |    Fault domains      |    Layout           |    Efficiency   |
 |-----------------------|---------------------|-----------------|